Chapter 2:

 “Prepare yourself.”

-Before he could process and respond, the nun had drawn an identical blade and stood poised to strike.
+Before he could process and respond, the nun had drawn an identical sword and stood poised to strike.

 Too quick for his eyes, she suddenly already stood by his side.
-Her sword already descended upon him.
+Her sword already moved towards his head.

 Takagi stared at his empty, trembling hands.